 James C. VlahakisAttorney

-As a former defense attorney, with a nationwide practice, James represented debt collection agencies, credit furnishers, banks, credit card based ISOs and other businesses in the dense of consumer based class actions.
-In his former role as a defense attorney, James has defended countless consumer claims brought pursuant to the Fair Debt Collections Practices Act as well as the Telephone Consumer Protection Act (“TCPA”).
-As a TCPA defense attorney, James defended the first wave of “junk fax” cases filed in Cook Count Ilinois.
-He has also successfully precluded the certification cellphone based TCPA cases and was one of the first attorneys to has decertified a certified TCPA class action.
+James has litigated countless consumer claims brought pursuant to the Fair Debt Collections Practices Act as well as the Telephone Consumer Protection Act (“TCPA”).
+James defended the first wave of “junk fax” cases filed in Cook Count Illinois.
+He has successfully defended cellphone based TCPA class actions and has decertified a certified TCPA class action.
 James filed one of the first successful Petitions For Declaratory Relief before the Federal Communications Commission, which led the FCC to grant a waiver to his client.

 After close to twenty years in the trenches, James is experience to represent aggrieved consumers, with a focus on litigating class action based TCPA and FDCPA lawsuits.